Last updated 8.28.24

 ‘Megillas Shir Ha-Shirim,’ Rav.
 Dr. Raphael Breuer

-As mentioned in our previous articles, there are multiple dimensions to the masculine figure.
-He can be seen as representing G-d, the tzaddik (righteous human), the persona of the “divine groom,” metaphorically the ‘sun’ or ‘ladder’ (in Jacob’s dream) and any or all of the group six sefirot called Ze’ir Anpin (the lesser Countenance) as well as the Messiah.
+There are multiple dimensions to the masculine figure.
+He can be seen as representing G-d, the persona of the “divine groom,” metaphorically the ‘sun’ or ‘ladder’ (in Jacob’s dream), any or all of the group six sefirot called Ze’ir Anpin (the lesser Countenance), the tzaddik (righteous human) as well as the Messiah.
+We’re going to “deep dive” into these aspects to better understand the dynamic in Shir Hashirim.

-The male in Shir Hashirim spends much of his time ‘advising’ the female.
-Thus, the aspect of the tzaddik is prominent.
+The male in our text spends much of his time ‘advising’ the female.
+Thus, the aspect of the ‘tzaddik’ is prominent.
 He is a person who is completely in service to Hashem.
-This is an especially key concept to key in on, as there are tzaddikim in each generation, here to help us.
-The role of such a person is to help elevate others to their maximum spiritual capacity and ability.

 Shekinah is on earth … but a righteous person actualizes the divine potential in the world.